C-Stevens/laika/README.md

 * The bot's `irc.socketConnection` object.
 * The bot's command manager, a `command.commandManager` object.

-The only stipulation expected from module files is that they have a `run()` function that is able to receive these above arguments, which most likely will look like this:
+The only stipulation for modules is that they have a `run()` to be accessed at thread creation time, and a `shutdown()` method to be accessed when the bot is exiting.

+The `run()` method will be the entry point into the module, and can have whatever functionality is desired but must be able to accept the variables passed to it as described above.
+A general `run()` method should look something like this:
 ```python
 def run(*args):
 ```

+The `shutdown()` method is called on all successfully loaded modules right before the bot exists and given no parameters.
+This allows modules an opprotunity to clean up threads, save volatile data, exit gracefully, or otherwise handle any tasks that must be completed before the main bot exits.

 ##Writing Commands
 Laika was designed from the start to make writing commands quick and easy.
 All `.py` files located in `[...]/laika/commands` are loaded as commands at launch time, so adding or removing a command requires a restart of the bot.